YuChaode/draft-tan-ccamp-fgotn-yang/draft-tan-ccamp-fgotn-yang.md

 * A single network topology instance is used to report both OTN and fgOTN topology information: fgOTN technology-specific attributes are therefore defined in the fgOTN topology model as augmentations of the OTN topology model, but without defining a new network type for fgOTN.

-* The OTN tunnel model can be used to setup either an OTN or an fgOTN tunnel: fgOTN technology-specific attributes are therefore defined in the fgOTN tunnel model as augmentations of the OTN tunnel model, which are applicable only when the OTN tunnel is an fgOTN tunnel.
+* The OTN tunnel model can be used to setup either an OTN or an fgOTN tunnel: fgOTN technology-specific attributes are therefore defined in the fgOTN tunnel model as augmentations of the OTN tunnel model, which are applicable only when the OTN tunnel is an fgODUflex tunnel.

+In other words, the same switching-capability and encoding types can be used for ODUk and fgODUflex and therefore that there is a need to define additional parameters to identify fgODUflex tunnels.
+This document define a new ietf-fgotn-types YANG module to define the fgOTN-related types.
+In order to identify the fgODUflex tunnel, a new identity fgODUflex based on the odu-type in {{?I-D.ietf-ccamp-layer1-types}} is defined in ietf-fgotn-types YANG module.

 # YANG Data Model for fgOTN Topology